 One of the most significant components of sustainability risk, which is climate change and environmental risks in general, are increasing year after year, representing a challenge.
 The effects that could be triggered by climate change and events caused by it are closely monitored.
-In this context, the Company identifies transition risks and physical risks.
+In this context, the Company recognises transition risks and physical risks, which were considered within the ORSA process on both the asset and liability sides.

-In terms of transition risks, the Company finds that the most significant ones are the effects that reflect on investments, i.e. on prices of financial instruments of certain companies that the Company invests in.
+In terms of transition risks, the most significant ones are the effects that reflect on investments, i.e. on prices of financial instruments of certain companies that the Company invests in.
 This also includes risks connected with the market segment, in terms of expectations on the market of a sudden shift and orientation to green products, as well as compliance risk, regulatory risk and reputational risks, which could all reflect on the Company's operations.